sambaker89/window_packer/README.md

 1. local copy of window 10 ISO files

 ## Notes:
-* use the Autounattend file to create a ready KVM vagrant box.
+* use the Autounattend.xml to create a ready KVM image
-* turn off window auto update and creates 2 default user.
+* turn off window auto update and creates a default user.
 * This is an evaluation copy, DO NOT include the Product Key.
 It will causes "no disk image" error.
-* sets up the vagrant